 The Barbary Sheep (Ammotragus lervia) is a species of goat-antelope, called a caprid.
 It lives in the mountains of North Africa in countries such as Algeria, Tunisia, Egypt, Libya, Mali, Sudan, and Morocco.

-Barbary Sheep are light-brown with a slightly lighter underbelly and a darker line across the back.
-As the sheep ages, its colour becomes darker.
+The Barbary Sheep is light-brown with a slightly lighter underbelly and a darker line across the back.
+As it ages, its colour becomes darker.
 Its legs are reddish-brown or grey-brown.
 It has shaggy hair on its throat.
-Their smooth horns curve outward, backward, and then inward.
+Its smooth horns curve outward, backward, and then inward.

-They are ungulates because they have hooves.
-They are very agile and can climb rocky hills.
-They can also jump.
+It is an ungulate because it has hooves.
+It is very agile and can climb rocky hills.
+It can also jump.

-Barbary Sheep like dry mountainous areas, where they can graze on grass.
+The Barbary Sheep like dry mountainous areas, where it can graze on grass.
+It is a grazer.

-Barbary Sheep are crepuscular because they are most active at dawn and dusk.
-They rest during the heat of the day.
+The Barbary Sheep is crepuscular because it is most active at dawn and dusk.
+It rests during the heat of the day.